kashish6624/IMDB_Analysis_Dashboard/README.md

 - **Power BI** – Dashboard development & visualization
 - **DAX / Power Query** – Data modeling and transformation
-- **Data Sources:** You can find the dataset for this topic on Kaggle.
+- **Data Sources:** You can find the dataset for this topic on Kaggle or the one given in the repository itself.